mahmoud/clastic/docs/tutorial.rst

        app.serve()

-Let's go through this code piece by piece.
+Let's go through this code piece by piece, starting at the bottom and working our way up.

 In the last few lines,
 we create the application and start it